Originally published in July 2025, this article was updated in January 2026 to reflect newly available information.

 Yes |

-* Contribution limits for Trump Accounts will begin indexing for inflation beginning in 2028
+* Contribution limits for Trump Accounts will begin indexing for inflation after 2027.

 Actions to Consider Now